akirk616/Anthonys_Teaching_documentation/source/bash.rst

         :width: 400 px
         :alt: Variables

-before running the file, you must first make it executable.
+Before running the file, you must first make it executable.
 To make it executable you must type into terminal ``chmod +x step1.sh``.
 To run the bash script you must then type into terminal ``./step1.sh``

 Step 2: Shell Commands in Bash
 ------------------------------